 That’s how I want you to see it too.

 How to Make a Budget the Right Way

-To make a budget, you first need the right tools.
+Before you can make a budget you need to have the right tools.
 Pick the wrong ones and you’ll probably end up hating budgeting with the white-hot intensity of a thousand suns.

 So what kind of budgeting tools are there?
 There are four basic types:

 - Money management apps